Lock-The-Door/THUMPS-Bot/README.md

-# The-Homeless-Uneducated-Moronic-Perverted-Stupid-Bot
+# THUMPS Bot
+Also known as The Homeless Uneducated Moronic Perverted Stupid Bot.
-A perfect bot for the HUMPS Server!
+The one and only bot designed for the HUMPS Server!